 Pains and aches are common, whether it is a twinge after exercising or stiffness in joints caused by an injury, or any specific health condition.
-While most are transitional or temporary and can be remedied with over the counter painkillers, some type of pain or limited movement might require assessment and treatment by a physiotherapist.
-A physiotherapy rehabilitation program can help individuals return to their prior level of functioning and recommend lifestyle changes that can improve overall health and wellbeing.
+While most are transitional or temporary and can be remedied with over-the-counter painkillers, some types of pain or limited movement might require assessment and treatment by a physiotherapist.
+A physiotherapy rehabilitation program can help individuals return to their prior level of functioning and recommend lifestyle changes that can improve overall health and well-being.

 CB Physiotherapy lists down 5 signs that you need to seek a Physiotherapist:

 Lack of balance: If you have trouble keeping your balance and your coordination is off, a physiotherapist can find the underlying issue and treat it.
 Often, a loss of balance is caused by issues in the structures of the inner ear—known as the vestibular system.
 A physiotherapist can treat your inner ear issues with vestibular rehabilitation.
 With physiotherapy, you can restore your balance and coordination and get back to living your life without impedance.